kkwydragonflame/L2/README.md

 # Game Tool Generator

 This is the beginnings of a small lib to generate different kinds of game tools.
-At the moment it generates only 3 different kinds of card decks; A Standard 52 card deck (with options to add Jokers), a UNO deck, and a Kille deck.
+At the moment it generates only 3 different kinds of card decks;
+* A Standard 52 card deck (with options to add Jokers).
+* A UNO deck of 108 cards, not including the extra cards from 2018 onwards.
+* A Kille deck.

 In the future this will also be able to generate different kind of die, and more card decks.